gvwilson/sensibleadventures/maddy-roo/old.md

 As the bot spun around to face its new attacker,
 Maddy saw that it too had a black box fastened to its back.

-Stones clattered against the crab bot, some of them big enough to make dents.
+Thrown stones clattered against the crab bot.
 "Withdraw!
 Ouch!
 Withdraw!
 Ouch!"
-Its amplified command made Maddy's head ring.
+Its amplified command was so loud it made Maddy's head ring.
 Holding Sindy's limp body with a pair of tentacles, it scuttled across the square to the huge cargo bot.
 Two limp goats lay on the floor of the cage.